‘A moment of peril’: Biden’s coronavirus response collides with case spikes

 Surveying the state of the response, public health experts agree that “doom” is unlikely.
 The next coronavirus case spike “won’t be as huge and not nearly as deadly as past surges, because so many of the most vulnerable people have now been vaccinated,” former CDC director Tom Frieden wrote on March 22, estimating that vaccinations had already saved at least 40,000 lives in the United States.

-But he noted that the virus is a “wily enemy” and warned of emerging variants that could someday evade existing vaccines and treatments.
+But he noted the virus is a “wily enemy” and warned of emerging variants that could someday evade existing vaccines and treatments.
 “If we let our guard down too early, covid will take advantage,” Frieden added.

 The most obvious test of whether the nation will keep its guard up is the fight over mask mandates, with at least 10 governors bucking Biden’s call to restore them.